 Alaska Fjords & Glaciers

-• Dawes Glacier and ice-rich Endicott Arm • Whale watching in Stephens Passage • Adventure exploration in Misty Fjords National Monument • Tlingit cultural presentation • Kiksetti Totem Park and Chief Shakes Tribal House visit • Tongass backcountry by kayak, paddle board, skiff, and hike • Search for wildlife"”bears, Sitka deer, sea lions, eagles, mink, porpoises, mountain goats • Navigate winding Wrangell Narrows and Behm Canal
+Highlights Include: • Dawes Glacier and ice-rich Endicott Arm • Whale watching in Stephens Passage • Adventure exploration in Misty Fjords National Monument • Tlingit cultural presentation • Kiksetti Totem Park and Chief Shakes Tribal House visit • Tongass backcountry by kayak, paddle board, skiff, and hike • Search for wildlife including bears, sea lions, eagles, mink, porpoises, & mountain goats • Navigate winding Wrangell Narrows and Behm Canal

-Day 5: Wrangell Wrangell is one of the oldest towns in Alaska and its here you learn about the native culture.
-It's also the only city ever governed by four nations.
-The Tlingit cultures have deep roots here and local islanders come aboard this morning with a presentation that brings their stories and legends to life.
-Venture into town for a view of recently carved totem poles at Kiksetti Totem Park and later visit the Chief Shakes Tribal House.
+Day 4: Wrangell Native culture and wildlife have gotten along just fine for centuries.
+Wrangell is one of the oldest towns in Alaska.
+It's also the only one ever governed by four nations.
+The Tlingit and Haida cultures have deep roots here.
+And local islanders come aboard this morning with a presentation that brings their stories and legends to life.
+Venture into town for a view of recently carved totem poles at Kiksetti Totem Park.
+See how many totems you can pick out on each pole.
+Step inside famed Chief Shakes Tribal House.
+Can you feel the history in this historic community house?

-Day 8: Ketchikan - Disembark After breakfast you disembark and transfer to the Ketchikan airport.
+Day 8: Juneau After breakfast this morning, bid adieu to your new pals before you disembark and transfer to the Juneau airport.

 Pricing (per person) $USD

-Sep 28 Ketchikan to Juneau Wilderness Discoverer Jun 8
+Ketchikan to Juneau onboard Wilderness Explorer 13 Jun

-Booking conditions • Prices are per person in US Dollars, double/twin occupancy.
-Ask your travel agent or World Journeys for single, triple cabin prices.
+Booking conditions • Prices are per person double/twin occupancy.
+Ask us about single or triple cabin prices.

 Not included • Port taxes, fees